neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

           key would create soft line breaks instead (equivalent to configuring an editable on a span tag).

         ``linking``
-          A way to configure additional options available for a link, e.g. targe or rel attributes.
+          A way to configure additional options available for a link, e.g. target or rel attributes.

         ``formatting``
-          Various foramtting options (see example below for all availabe options).
+          Various formatting options (see example below for all available options).

       Example::